ekayim/non_truncate/README.md

-# non_truncate Extension
+# non_truncate (PostgreSQL extension)

 ## What's this extension?
-This extension disables the TRUNCATE statement by detecting the statement and raising ERROR.\\
+This extension disables the TRUNCATE statement by detecting the statement and raising ERROR.<br>
 The error code is `ERRCODE_INVALID_SQL_StATEMENt_NAME`.

 ```sql